-The second type of error is induced, when pulse area errors are minimized by recalibration of the Rabi frequency.
+The second type of error is induced, when pulse area errors are minimized by re-calibration of the Rabi frequency.
 Pulse times are adjusted accordingly, to match the desired π rotations.
 As a consequence, π pulses are applied correctly, but deviations in pulse timings of the AXY sequence are introduced.
 While this could be counteracted by a recalculation of the sequence, it is not possible on experimental time scales, due to the required calculation times.
 In particular, the spacings in between pulses differ from the calculations, while their position within the sequence, defined by the parameters τ_a and τ_b , are still correct.
-As can be seen in Fig. 14 there is no significant effect of such timing errors on fringe contrast or phase, even for very large errors up to 30%.
-From these results it can be seen, that matching the exact pulse times to the simulations is much less critical than matching pulse times to the applied RF power.